Instructions for AuthorsSee also: Copyright Transfer Form | Permissions Form | Author and Editor Discount | Information for Editors

 Can I use previously published figures or tables?

 You are advised NOT to submit any material that has been published previously.
 If you do, you must obtain permission from the copyright owner, normally the PUBLISHER of the original article (not the author).
-You are also responsible for the payment of any fee that may be payable to the copyright owner.
+You must also pay any required fee to the copyright owner.

 Why can I not use previously published figures or tables?